 A Chicago man convicted of killing his girlfriend's five-year-old son will spend the rest of his life behind bars.

 Tre Henderson, 28, was taking care of his girlfriend's five-year-old son, JaShawn Bussell, on Sunday, April 22 of 2017.
 Henderson "knowingly acted in a manner which caused substantial risk to the child's safety and failed to seek medical treatment" after the child suffered a head injury, according to the Davenport Police Department.

 They say the child "vomited multiple times over a four-day period" after sustaining the head injury.
 He was airlifted to the hospital.

 "He was pronounced dead Tuesday.
-He had broken ribs, he had a fractured spine, he had the brain injury, bleeding on the brain," said the boy's aunt, Esha Malone, who lives in Wisconsin.
+He had broken ribs, he had a fractured spine, he had the brain injury, bleeding on the brain," the boy's aunt, Esha Malone, who lives in Wisconsin, said.

-"From what we know, they say he was beaten to death," said Malone, who is the sister of the boy's father.
+"From what we know, they say he was beaten to death," Malone said, who is the sister of the boy's father.

 Prosecutors say Henderson beat Jashawn to death.
 The child's mother Jacqueline Rambert was also charged in the case.

 The U.S. Marshal's Great Lakes Fugitive Task Force arrested Henderson in Gary, Indiana on Tuesday, Aug.
 28, 2018.